dddrrreee/cs240lx-24spr/labs/7-digital-analyzer/README.md

     replay the signal, checking that the code prints out the same values.

-  - Measure your light array, measure your software uart, measure you IR and make sure they match.
+  - Measure your light array, measure your software uart, measure you IR and make sure they match the values you expect.
 There will be some adjustment required, so doing these will let you sand your code down into something useabel.

 -----------------------------------------------------------------
 ### Use page faults or watchpoints to get rid of the loop condition.